A note from the founder

 Here's what those years really taught me: the stats are cool, but they aren't the point.
 How you feel standing over the ball — settled or scattered, sure of it or fighting it — is everything.
 It decides more rounds than any statistic on earth, and it's the one thing almost nobody bothers to track.

 So we track that too.
-Every entry is a line in a history book of your swing — your feels, your thoughts, how the game felt that day.
+Every entry is a line in a history book of your swing: your feels, your thoughts, how the game felt that day.
 The AI keeps the record you'd never keep yourself: your swing feels, how they've evolved, how you've evolved.
-And one day you look back and actually see it — not a perfect swing, but a game that grew, round by honest round.
+And one day you look back and actually see it.
+Not a perfect swing, but a game that grew, round by honest round.

 Everyone else is chasing perfection.
 We're chasing progress.

-Progress you can feel — and finally, progress you can see.
+Progress you can feel.
+And finally, progress you can see.

 The gap between good and great is measurable.